 On November 29th, 1947, contrary to the wishes of the indigenous Palestinian population and under strong pressure from the United States, the U.N. passed resolution 181, calling for the partitioning of Palestine into a Jewish state and a Palestinian state.
 The Zionists were to claim 55% of the territory, while the Palestinians were to be left with 45% of the land.
 This decision was made despite the fact that the Jewish people had only managed to claim 31% of the population since the beginning of the Zionist project, whereas Palestinians still made up 69% of the population.
 The Zionists accepted this plan with serious reservations, as it still fell short of their territorial ambitions.
 However the Palestinians strongly rejected this plan, as it clearly implied the uprooting of thousands of innocent people.

-The rejection of this plan immediately resulted in the eruption of an inter-communal war between the Jewish and Arab population.
+The rejection of this plan immediately resulted in the eruption of an inter-communal war between the Jewish and Arab population, known as the ‘1948 Arab-Israeli War.’
 The Zionists were efficiently trained, well-funded and highly organized, whereas the Palestinians were exhausted, leaderless and disorganized from three decades of resistance to imperialism from all over the world.
 The Zionist forces had access to heavy artillery and advanced technology, while the Palestinian population had only light arms at their disposal.

 Outnumbered and disadvantaged, the Palestinians were no match for this Western-backed war machine, and the Zionists took the land by force.
 On May 14th, 1948 Israel declared its independence.
 As a result, the very next day on May 15th, over 750,000 Palestinians were expelled from their homes, countless massacres were committed, and 531 Palestinian towns were destroyed during the first wave of Israeli settlements.
 By December of 1948, Israel had already conquered one-fourth more territory than it was allotted in the United Nations partition plan.